 This command will upload the data in the data/spam.csv file and generate the corresponding source, dataset and topic model objects in BigML.
 You can use any of the intermediate generated objects to produce new topic models.
-For instance, you could set a subgroup of the fields of the generated dataset to produce a different topic model by using will generate a secret link for both the created dataset and topic model that can be used to share the resource selectively.
+For instance, you could set a subgroup of the fields of the generated dataset to produce a different topic model by using that would exclude the field Message from the topic model creation input fields.